5 things you need to know about the vacuum cleaners energy label

 By Matthew Knight

-Find out everything you need to know about the EU vacuum cleaners energy label and the new rules coming in from September 2017.
+Everything you need to know about the EU vacuum cleaners energy label and where it stands following Dyson's successful appeal against it.

-While the individual savings may be small, the EU commission says that with more-efficient vacuum cleaners, Europe as a whole will save up to 20 TWh of electricity per year by 2020, the equivalent of the annual household consumption of Belgium.
+Your energy savings as an individual may not be significant, but the European Commission says that with more efficient vacuum cleaners, Europe as a whole will save up to 20 TWh of electricity per year by 2020, the equivalent of the annual household energy consumption of Belgium.

-If you simply want to know which are the best and worst vacuum cleaners, head to our vacuum cleaner reviews.
+Just want to know which are the best and worst vacuum cleaners?
+Head to our vacuum cleaner reviews.

 What is the vacuum cleaners energy label?